 - 1 1/4 Cup Mozzarella

-- Preheat to oven to 350 F and line a rimmed baking sheet with parchment paper.
+- Prep.
+Preheat oven to 350 F and line a rimmed baking sheet with parchment paper.
 Mix the sauce ingredients in a bowl and set aside.